AvalonSemiconductors/sky130_as_sc_hs/README.md

 sky130_as_sc_hs is a custom standard cell library for the sky130A PDK that is compatible with the default OpenLane flow in caravel and openframe wrappers.

 The eventual goal is it to build a high-speed library that gives a performance edge at the cost of decreased density.
-Right now, the library is still deep in development and still delivers poorer results than the default sky130_fd_sc_hd.
+Right now, the library is still deep in development, but already appears to deliver better results than sky130_fd_sc_hd.

 This project makes use of [lctime](https://codeberg.org/librecell/lctime) for characterization.